 Look the part in high-quality apparel

 Many people have drawers full of tee shirts proclaiming devotion to a team, a cause, a school.
 Why not barbershop it up?
-If you can put a logo on it, the Harmony Marketplace has it, from tee shirts to polos to Oxfords to outerwear.
+If you can put a logo on it, the Harmony Marketplace has it, from tee shirts to polos and Oxfords to outerwear.

 Study the craft